 For the Icing

-- In a bowl, whisk together the powdered sugar, vanilla, and 2 Tbsp cold water until the powdered sugar lumps are throughout mixed.
-If icing is too thick, add another Tbsp cold water.
-Likewise, if the icing is too thin, add another Tbsp powdered sugar until you reach your desired consistency.
+- In a bowl, whisk together the powdered sugar, vanilla, and 2 tablespoon cold water until the powdered sugar lumps are throughout mixed.
+If icing is too thick, add another tablespoon cold water.
+Likewise, if the icing is too thin, add another tablespoon powdered sugar until you reach your desired consistency.

 - Drizzle over the cooled bundt cake and enjoy!